c9s/AssetKit/README.md

 - You define different required assets in each different page with a page id (target) The page id (target) is also used for caching results.

-  So that in the product page, you may include `jquery`, `product` assets together.
+  So that in the product page, you may include `jquery`, `product` assets together with a page id "yourapp-products".
-  And in the main page, you may include `jquery`, `mainpage` assets.
+  And in the main page, you may include `jquery`, `mainpage` assets with a page id "youapp-mainpage"

 - One asset can have multiple file collection, the file collection can be css, coffee-script, live-script, javascript collection.